rustwasm/book/src/js-ffi.md

 #### From the JS side

 Within JS, a wasm binary turns into an ES6 module.
-It must be *instantiated* with a linear memory and set of JS functions matching the expected imports.
+It must be *instantiated* with linear memory and have a set of JS functions matching the expected imports.
 The details of instantiation are available on [MDN][instantiation].

 [instantiation]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/instantiate

-The resulting ES6 module will contain all of functions exported from Rust, now available as JS functions.
+The resulting ES6 module will contain all of the functions exported from Rust, now available as JS functions.

 [Here][hello world] is a very simple example of the whole setup in action.